-The PEN CS CAT Plus software suite includes three practice-based data extraction and decision support tools: CAT4, Topbar and PAT CAT that connects to compatible clinical software: and assists with quality improvement.
+The PEN CS CAT Plus software suite includes three practice-based data extraction and decision support tools: CAT4, Topbar and PAT CAT that connect to compatible clinical software: and assist with quality improvement.
 Practices that have a Data Sharing Agreement with Brisbane South PHN receive free access to these tools, including personalised training.

 Click here for an overview of how these tools can assist in quality improvement.